 - i.
-Maintaining a recycling program on each campus; - ii.
-Proposing measures or actions that the university can take to create a more sustainable campus; - iii.
-Reporting any actions or issues to the Faculty Senate at its regular meetings. - iv.
-Carrying out outreach and educational activities and events related to sustainability. - (8) Faculty Handbook Committee - a.
-Composition
+Proposing measures or actions that the university can take to create a more sustainable campus; - ii.
+Reporting any actions or issues to the Faculty Senate at its regular meetings. - iii.
+Carrying out outreach and educational activities and events related to sustainability.

+(8) Faculty Handbook Committee

-- i.
-Faculty members of the committee will be the Executive Council, a representative of UNAC and a representative of UAFT. - ii.
+- a.
+Composition - i.
+Faculty members of the committee will be the Executive Council and a representative of UNAC. - ii.
 In the event the committee generated in a.i. above does not include at least one representative from each of the UAS campuses, one representative from each of the unrepresented UAS campuses will be appointed. - iii.
-Ex-officio members will be the Provost and an administrative assistant from the office of the Provost. - b.
+Ex-officio members will be the Provost and the Provost's Assistant. - b.
 Selection of committee members - i.
-Each faculty bargaining unit will select its representative. - ii.
-When applicable from a.ii. above, the relevant campus faculty will select their representative. - iii.
-The Provost will select the administrative assistant. - c.
+The faculty bargaining unit will select its representative. - ii.
+When applicable from a.ii. above, the relevant campus faculty will be appointed by their Campus Senator. - c.
 Terms of service - i.
 Terms of service are for one academic year for each faculty member. - ii.
-Members may serve for more than one year. - d.
+Members may serve for more than one academic year. - d.
 Duties of the committee

-The duties of the Faculty Handbook include but are not limited to:
+The duties of the Faculty Handbook Committee include but are not limited to:

-- i. making changes or additions to the Faculty Handbook in order to keep the contents current with the collective bargaining contracts and the Regents Policies and Procedures; - ii. revising language in the Handbook for clearer content and interpretation; - iii. incorporating new policies or procedures approved by the shared governance process. - iv. submitting Handbook recommendations for approval by the Faculty Senate - e.
+- i. making changes or additions to the Faculty Handbook in order to keep the contents current with the collective bargaining contract and the Regents Policies and Procedures; - ii. revising language in the Handbook for clearer content and interpretation; - iii. incorporating new policies or procedures approved by the shared governance process; - iv. submitting Handbook recommendations for approval by the Faculty Senate. - e.
 Meetings and timelines - i.
 Meetings will be scheduled as necessary. - ii.
 Draft changes to the Handbook need to be submitted to the Senate by its March meeting. - iii.
 All changes to the Handbook need to be approved by the Senate by its May meeting. - B. Additional Committees (Article V Section 2)